8bitkick/c64bot/README.md

 ![C64 boot screen](https://github.com/8bitkick/c64bot/blob/master/cloud-c64.png)

+Some cropping and scaling required in `ffmpeg` but this is a good start.

 ## Input

-Using the Twitter API it's possible to take tweet text containing a Commodore 64 BASIC program listing and convert it into a .prg file ready for autorun on the emulator using the `petcat` utility included with vice with the following:
+Using the Twitter API we can take tweet text containing a Commodore 64 BASIC program listing and then convert it into a .prg file ready for autorun on the emulator using the `petcat` utility included with vice with the following:

 ```
 petcat -text -w2 -o basic.prg -- basic.txt